 Welcome to The Shape of Care, a dynamic new podcast that explores the world of caregiving through storytelling and information-sharing.
-We’re shooting to launch the podcast THIS FALL!
+We’re shooting to launch the podcast in October, 2019!

 Here’s an update on our progress!

-- Helen Barrington is Executive Producer; She coordinates and oversees the editorial arc of the project, and directs the mixing of episodes.
-That includes pre-production work, like editing the narration I record (and selecting the best passages of the options I record), and “cutting” the sections of interviews I’ve recorded.
+– Helen Barrington, Executive Producer, coordinates and oversees the editorial arc of the project, and directs the mixing of the episodes.
+That includes pre-production work, like editing the narration (and selecting the best ones), and “cutting” the sections of interviews I’ve recorded.

-- Then Helen and her business partner, James Donahue – a Grammy-nominated broadcast and recording engineer and Berklee College of Music Professor – put all of the elements together, including music, into “the mix” at Whiskey Lane Productions in West Roxbury, MA.
+– James Donahue, a Grammy-nominated broadcast and recording engineer and Berklee College of Music Professor, has worked with Helen to put all of the elements together, including music, into the “mix” at Whiskey Late Productions in West Roxbury, MA.

-- I’ve done 10 studio interviews with guests who speak from the heart and share important and useful information about caregiving, based on their vantage points as caregivers, care workers and activists.
+I’ve done 10 studio interviews with guests who speak from the heart and share important and useful information about caregiving, based on their vantage points as caregivers, care workers, program innovators and activists.
 And I’ve had informal recorded conversations with a few others during field recording.

 Thanks for your support!
 And stay tuned!

-A little back story about why I wanted to create a podcast about caregiving…
+WAIT!
+There’s more!
+Here’s a little back story about why I wanted to create a pocast about caregiving…

 As you know, there are millions of people caring for family members, and there are millions of workers providing paid caregiving to elders.
 Despite the importance of this work, it’s largely invisible – and many people providing care feel isolated and unsupported.
 In creating this podcast, my aim is to create platform for a “caregiving conversation”, hopefully one that will help people feel less alone.